 As part of the National Highway System, US 195 supports an array of transportation demands including international, interstate, and interregional commerce.
 This highway is the regional transportation link of people and goods between Lewiston, Idaho and Spokane, Washington.

 Throughout the corridor there are numerous locations where growth is anticipated, primarily in the form of residential developments.
 The increased traffic associated with this growth will continue to intensify congestion and traffic safety concerns.

 The End Result

-This project will eliminate the existing at-grade intersections and provide interchanges at Hatch Road, Meadowlane Road and Cheney-Spokane Road.
+The proposed full project would eliminate the existing at-grade intersections and provide interchanges at Hatch Road, Meadowlane Road and Cheney-Spokane Road.
 WSDOT is proposing a "New City Street Network System".
 This network of streets will allow motorists alternative routes other than US 195 to access Spokane's City Center and other local neighborhoods along US 195.
 The separation of this local and regional traffic will provide a constant movement of traffic, with fewer accidents occurring on US 195.

-• This project will provide the capacity necessary to accommodate City of Spokane planned growth of the Latah Valley.
+• This project would provide the capacity necessary to accommodate City of Spokane planned growth of the Latah Valley.

 • The City has targeted 50% of its residential growth in the next 20 years within the corridor.